neondatabase/website/content/guides/laravel-livewire-dynamic-charts.md

 </div>
 ```

+This view includes a header with a title and a refresh button, followed by a grid layout that displays the three charts: 'Daily Active Users', 'Feature Usage Trends', and 'User Signups vs. Cancellations'.
+We will create those charts components next.

 ## Setting up Routes

 With the charts dashboard view and the Livewire component in place, let's set up the routes to display the dashboard.